skip to content

 • any other matter it thinks relevant.

-An application can be made by the Minister, a council, any person whose interests are affected by the matter that is the subject of the application or any other person (with the permission of the Court) [s 33(6)].
-Where the Court’s permission is required the Court must be satisfied that the application would not be an abuse of process (i.e. an unfair use of legal proceedings to gain an advantage) [s 33(7)].
-The Court must also be satisfied that there is a real likelihood that the application will meet all the necessary requirements in order to be successful.
+The Minister, a council, any person whose interests are affected or any other person (with the permission of the court) may apply to the court for orders [s 33(6)].
+Where the court’s permission is required the court must be satisfied that the application would not be an abuse of process (an unfair use of legal proceedings to gain an advantage) [s 33(7)].
+The court must also be satisfied that there is a real likelihood that the application will meet all the necessary requirements to succeed.

-In the first instance, all applications are referred to a conference [s 33(12)] but the Court may make an interim order if it is satisfied that it is necessary to preserve the interests of any of the parties to the proceedings.
-An application for interim orders must be made by the concerned party [s 33(13)] and may be made without notice and regardless of whether or not the matter has been referred to a conference [s 33(14)].
+In the first instance, all applications are referred to a conference [s 33(12)] but the court may make an interim order if it is satisfied that it is necessary to preserve the interests of any of the parties to the proceedings.
+The concerned party must apply for interim orders and need not give notice [s 33(14)].
+Interim orders may be made regardless of whether or not the matter has been referred to a conference [s 33(14)].

 Time limit in which to make an application

-An application must be made within 3 years after the date that the alleged breach of the Act occurred [s 33(20)].
-If an application is sought outside of this time period then the Attorney-General must provide his/her authorisation for the application to proceed.
+An application must be made within 3 years after the date of the alleged breach of the Act [s 33(20)].
+If an application is sought outside of this time period then the Attorney-General must provide their authorisation for the application to proceed.

 Factors to consider in making an application